michalzaq12/electron-nuxt/README.md

 > If your package uses some modules only for build, test, or bundles them into a dist file (i.e. what will be used by the consumer project), then those modules should not be mentioned in dependencies.
 We still list them in devDependencies for development. [~ghybs](https://stackoverflow.com/a/50803712)

-- packages mentioned in `dependencies` are packed into production build with all subdependencies *(this behavior can`t be configured)*.
+- packages mentioned in `dependencies` are packed into production build with all sub-dependencies *(this behavior can`t be configured)*.

 - packages mentioned in `devDependencies` aren`t packed into production build.

-In conclusion, we need to pack the necessary dependencies to production build, but without uneeded subpackages, dead code, develompent tools and for example stylus files (we can compile them to css).
+In conclusion, we need to pack the necessary dependencies to production build, but without unneeded sub-packages, dead code, development tools and for example stylus files (we can compile them to css).
 To do this we use Webpack, which produce dist files (our entire application) and only these files will be copied (files are explicitly specified in `builder-config.js`) to production build.

 **Some `dependencies` use case**